Personalized Transcranial Electrical Stimulation: A Review of Computational Modeling and Optimization: Enhancing tES Modeling through Multimodal Images, Neural Mass Model and Brain-State Feedback

 \subsection{Refining Forward Models through Segmentation, Conductivity, and Anisotropy Updates}

 A substantial discrepancy often exists between the electric fields predicted by computational models and those empirically measured (Fig.~\ref{fig:update}).
 This mismatch is largely attributable to individual variability in tissue properties and limitations in anatomical segmentation.
-Improving segmentation fidelity, both in terms of accuracy and anatomical detail, is crucial for enhancing forward modeling precision~\cite{puonti2020accurate, jalal2021robust} (Fig.~\ref{fig:update} B).
-For instance, Weise et al.~\cite{weise2022effect} demonstrated that the inclusion of the meninges, often omitted due to computational cost, can significantly alter the peak electric field intensity.
-Similarly, Wang et al.~\cite{wang2021influence} reported that layered versus single-layer individualized skull models yield markedly different field distributions.
-These findings underscore the importance of incorporating detailed and individualized tissue definitions into the model.
+Improving segmentation fidelity, both in terms of accuracy and anatomical detail, is crucial for enhancing forward modeling precision~\cite{puonti2020accurate, jalal2021robust} (Fig.~\ref{fig:update} B). \kx{For instance, Weise et al.~\cite{weise2022effect} demonstrated that the inclusion of the meninges, often omitted due to computational cost, can significantly alter the peak electric field intensity.
+Using a boundary element-fast multipole method to incorporate the meninges into electric field simulations, they found that the cortical electric field strength increased by approximately 30\% during tES when the meninges were included.} \kx{Similarly, Wang et al.~\cite{wang2021influence} reported that in tTIS, the Pearson correlation coefficient between electric field distributions derived from layered-skull and single-layer skull models was only 0.746, which highlights substantial discrepancies in predicted electric field distributions across forward models employing different skull representation strategies.} These findings underscore the importance of incorporating detailed and individualized tissue definitions into the model.
 This challenge is further compounded in pediatric or neonatal populations, where immature tissue development and limitations in imaging resolution complicate segmentation and conductivity estimation~\cite{despotovic2013realistic}.

+\kx{Additionally, a recent trend in development is the integration of deep learning into head model segmentation.
+It has demonstrated outstanding performance in image segmentation and has been increasingly applied to the delineation of anatomical brain structures.
+Rashed et al.~\cite{rashed2019development} introduced ForkNet, which leverages convolutional neural networks (CNNs) for automatic tissue segmentation from MRI data, thereby enhancing both the accuracy and efficiency of head tissue delineation.
+Hirsch et al.~\cite{hirsch2021segmentation} developed MultiPrior, a model that integrates deep volumetric networks with multiple spatial priors to improve segmentation accuracy and robustness.
+Stolte et al.~\cite{stolte2024precise} introduced the GRACE model, which effectively segmented personalized head models of elderly individuals, facilitating high-fidelity modeling of age-related neurological conditions. }